My name is Gazelle Sharmahd I’m your Dossier Leader

 Lethal Force Against Protesters & Civilians

-The Islamic Republic has a documented pattern of using lethal force against civilian protesters, dating from the earliest suppressions of post-revolutionary opposition through the 2009 Green Movement, the 2019 Bloody November, and the 2022–2023 Woman Life Freedom uprising.
-Security forces — including the Basij paramilitary and IRGC units — have been documented firing live ammunition and birdshot into crowds, targeting medics and bystanders, and continuing to fire on protesters who are fleeing or already wounded.
+The Islamic Republic has a documented pattern of using lethal force against civilian protesters, dating from the earliest suppressions of post-revolutionary opposition through the 2009 Green Movement, the 2019 Bloody November, the 2022–2023 Woman Life Freedom uprising, and the 2026 massacres.
+Security forces have been documented firing live ammunition into crowds, targeting medics and bystanders, and continuing to fire on protesters who are fleeing or already wounded.

 November 2019 — Fuel Protests Amnesty International and Reuters documented approximately 1,500 killed in the space of days as security forces used automatic weapons against crowds across the country.
-Mahshahr in Khuzestan — an Arab-majority city — experienced some of the heaviest killing, with dozens reportedly surrounded in a marsh and shot.
+Mahshahr in Khuzestan experienced some of the heaviest killing, with dozens reportedly surrounded in a marsh and shot.
 The internet was cut to suppress documentation.

 04